System-specific parameter optimization for non-polarizable and polarizable force fields: Methods

 \subsection{Reference data set}

 To evaluate the performance of the parameterization protocol on dipeptide and dipeptide-cation systems, we created a quantum chemistry data set.
-The data set consists of six models: (1) AcAla$_{2}$NMe; (2) AcAla$_{2}$NMe+Na$^+$; (3) deprotonated cysteine: AcCys$^-$NMe, which often plays as the interaction center of metalloproteins; (4) AcCys$^-$NMe+Zn$^{2+}$; (5) AcCys$^{-}_{2}$NMe+Zn$^{2+}$, and (6) AcHisDNMe+Zn$^{2+}$.
+The data set consists of six models: (1) AcAla$_{2}$NMe (231 conformers); (2) AcAla$_{2}$NMe+Na$^+$ (327 conformers); (3) deprotonated cysteine: AcCys$^-$NMe (77 conformers), which often acts as interaction center in metalloproteins; (4) AcCys$^-$NMe+Zn$^{2+}$ (261 conformers); (5) AcCys$^{-}_{2}$NMe+Zn$^{2+}$ (475 conformers), and (6) AcHisDNMe+Zn$^{2+}$ (209 conformers).
 The structures and energy hierarchies are shown in Figure \ref{Reference_data}.
 The data set can be found on the NOMAD repository via the DOI: \url{10.17172/NOMAD/2023.02.03-1}. \cite{Hu2023NOMAD}

-All DFT calculations in this work were performed with the numerical atom-centered basis set all-electron code FHI-aims. \cite{BLUM20092175, HAVU20098367, Ren_2012} The PBE \cite{PhysRevLett.77.3865} generalized-gradient exchange-correlation functional augmented by the correction of van der Waals interactions using the Tkatchenko-Scheffler formalism \cite{PhysRevLett.102.073005} (PBE+vdW$^{TS}$) was employed.
+All DFT calculations in this work were performed with the numeric atom-centered basis set all-electron code FHI-aims. \cite{BLUM20092175, HAVU20098367, Ren_2012} The PBE \cite{PhysRevLett.77.3865} generalized-gradient exchange-correlation functional augmented by the correction of van der Waals interactions using the Tkatchenko-Scheffler formalism \cite{PhysRevLett.102.073005} (PBE+vdW$^{TS}$) was employed.
 The choice of functional has been validated in previous articles. \cite{ropo2016first, ropo2016trends} For each conformation, several types of partial charges were provided.
 Hirshfeld charges \cite{Bultinck2007} are derived based on the Hirshfeld partitioning scheme. \cite{Hirshfeld1977, Bultinck2007} ESP charges \cite{Bultinck2007, Singh1984} are derived by fitting partial charges to reproduce the electrostatic potential.
 RESP charges \cite{Bayly1993} are extracted by a two-stage restrained electrostatic potential (RESP) fitting procedure \cite{Bayly1993} within the Antechamber suite of the AmberTools package. \cite{doi:10.1002/wcms.1121} The electrostatic potential was evaluated on a set of grids in a fixed spatial region located in a cubic space around the molecule.
-The 5 radial-shells were generated in a radial region between 1.4 and 2.0 multiples of the atomic vdW-radius.
+The 5 radial-shells were generated in a radial region between 1.4 and 2.0 multiples of the atomic vdW radius.
 The cubic space contains 35 points along $x$, $y$, and $z$ directions, respectively.